Saican/ZML/readme.txt

 		<zml></zml> - this is the root tag that defines the file as ZML code
 		<include/> - this child tag is used only in ZML header files to direct the parser to
 		     	     actual ZML data to interpret.

-	Attributes:
-		namespace - type of string, this attribute is used within the <zml/> tag to identify that all further data within the file, or included files, is to be prefixed.